Connect with us

 Toll station

-Proposed toll roads will be built through a Public Private Partnership (PPP) model.
+Proposed toll roads will be built through a PPP model.
 PHOTO | FILE

 The Kenyan government is now turning to road tolls to raise money to finance highway projects as it races to upgrade its transport infrastructure without taking out new loans.

-The highways will be built through a Public Private Partnership (PPP) model, where investors build, maintain and operate a road for 15-20 years to recoup their investments before handing over the facility to the government at the end of the contract.
+The highways will be built through a Public-Private Partnership (PPP) model, where investors build, maintain, and operate a road for 15-20 years to recoup their investments before handing over the facility to the government at the end of the contract.

-While the amount of fees to be paid by motorists is yet to be determined, earlier proposals indicated that drivers would be charged depending on the type of their vehicles with saloon car motorists paying Sh1.20 per kilometre.
+While the amount of fees to be paid by motorists has yet to be determined, earlier proposals indicated that drivers would be charged depending on the type of their vehicles with saloon car motorists paying Sh1.20 per kilometre.

 Drivers of vans and pick-ups would part with Sh1.79 per kilometre, while medium trucks and buses would pay Sh2.39 per kilometre.

-While critics of the project acknowledge that the government must find new ways to fund infrastructure projects, they doubt the model will succeed locally.
+Although critics of the project acknowledge that the government must find new ways to fund infrastructure projects, they doubt the model will succeed locally.

-Kenya introduced road tolls in the late 1980s but tolling was scrapped less than a decade later in favour of the road maintenance levy following public outcry over widespread corruption at the toll stations.
+Kenya introduced road tolls in the late 1980s, but tolling was scrapped less than a decade later in favour of the road maintenance levy following public outcry over widespread corruption at the toll stations.

-In 2016, KeNHA erected billboards on the Southern Bypass informing motorist of its intention to introduce toll charges.
-This sparked a public outcry prompting Transport secretary James Macharia to order immediate suspension of the plan.
+In 2016, KeNHA erected billboards on the Southern Bypass informing motorists of its intention to introduce toll charges on the road.
+This sparked a public outcry prompting the then Transport CS James Macharia to suspend the plan.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.